Connexxus Women's Center/Centro de Mujeres: June L. Mazer Lesbian Collections

-After Connexxus dissolved, the collection traveled to various repositories until it was given a permanent home in the Werle Building, a property owned by the City of West Hollywood at 626 N. Robertson Boulevard.
-The collection was rebranded as the June L. Mazer Lesbian Archives.
+Two years before Connexxus dissolved, the City of West Hollywood agreed to give JMLC a permanent home in a city-owned property known as the Werle Building.
+Afterwards, the collection was rebranded as the June L. Mazer Lesbian Archives.
 Through an equitable partnership with the UCLA Library Special Collections, the Mazer Archives retained rights to its collection while increasing public access through digitization.